 We suggest you go through a list of the most popular questions regarding taxation in the US.
 That will help you dispel myths and take you away from any fears related to running a business in the United States.

-What is the sales tax, and how to deal with it?
+What is the ecommerce sales tax, and how to deal with it?

 Let’s start with the basics.
 If you run your business in the USA, it doesn’t matter if it’s a grocery or an online store, you need to collect a sales tax.